CAL. HSC. CODE § 113871 : California Code - Section 113871

 Search CAL.
 HSC.
 CODE § 113871 : California Code - Section 113871

 (c) "Potentially hazardous food" does not include any of the following:

 (1) A food with an aw value of 0.85 or less.

-(2) A food with a pH level of 4.6 or below when measured at 75°F.
+(2) A food with a pH level of 4.6 or below when measured at 75 F.

-(3)A shell egg that is not hard-boiled but has been treated to destroy all viable salmonellae.
+(3) An air-cooled, hard-boiled egg with shell intact, or an egg with shell intact that is not hard boiled, but has been pasteurized to destroy all viable salmonellae.

 (4) A food in an unopened, hermetically sealed container that is commercially processed to achieve and maintain commercial sterility under conditions of nonrefrigerated storage and distribution.

 (5) A food that has been shown by appropriate microbial challenge studies approved by the enforcement agency not to support the rapid and progressive growth of infectious or toxigenic micro-organisms that may cause food infections or food intoxications, or the growth and toxin production of Clostridium botulinum, such as a food that has an aw and a pH that are above the levels specified under paragraphs (1) and (2) and that may contain a preservative, other barrier to the growth of micro-organisms, or a combination of barriers that inhibit the growth of micro-organisms.

 (6) A food that does not support the rapid and progressive growth of infectious or toxigenic micro-organisms, even though the food may contain an infectious or toxigenic micro-organism or chemical or physical contaminant at a level sufficient to cause illness.